On Saturday 20th October 2012, the Academy of Ideas presented a debate on the idea of a European Spring.

 Founder and Secretary-general, European Cultural Parliament; former Swedish Ambassador; Author, A Better Life on Earth (forthcoming)

 Adjunct Professor, International Relations, American University of Rome

 PhD student; Assistant Lecturer in Environmental Sociology, University of Kent, Canterbury

 Political Scientist and Columnist, Krytyka Polityczna, Poland

-Head of external relations, Institute of Ideas; Chair, IoI Economy Forum; Convenor, The Academy
+Head of external relations, Academy of Ideas; Chair, IoI Economy Forum; Convenor, The Academy